 What are tolerance limits?

-Tolerance limits are the ranges held by every organism within which they can tolerate a change in an internal factor.
-Organisms can survive change in a factor if it remains in their tolerance range, however, if a factor goes outside of their tolerance range, it may be fatal for the organism.
+Tolerance limits are the ranges held by every organism, where they can tolerate a change in an internal factor.
+Organisms survive changes in a factor if it remains in their tolerance range; however, if a factor leaves its tolerance range, it is fatal for the organism.

-For example, dissolved oxygen in the ocean allows for a number of aquatic animals such as fish, oysters, crabs and others to survive.
-This is as they require sufficient levels of dissolved oxygen in the water.
-The amount of dissolved oxygen in an estuary's water is the major factor that determines the type and abundance of organisms that can live there.
+Dissolved oxygen in the ocean allows for aquatic animals like fish, oysters, crabs and others to survive, because they require sufficient levels of dissolved oxygen in the water.
+The amount of dissolved oxygen in an estuary's water is the major factor that determines the type and abundance of organisms that live there.

-When air and water temperatures increase, or there are high levels of decomposition of algal blooms, this can lead to oxygen depletion and many animals and plants cannot survive when the dissolved oxygen falls to such low levels.
+When air and water temperature increases or there is an increased decomposition of algal blooms, this oxygen depletion may result; many animals and plants cannot survive when dissolved oxygen falls to such low levels.